Skip to content

 Astro is an all-in-one web framework that enables you to build performant static websites.
 People choose Astro when they want to build content-rich experiences with as little JavaScript as possible.

-There are multiple ways to get started with Astro on Vercel:
+To get started with Astro on Vercel:

 • If you already have a project with Astro, install Vercel CLI and run the vercel command from your project's root directory